vulmon/vulmon.github.io/_posts/2020-07-07-introducing-vulmon-search.markdown

 [Vulmon Search][vulmon-search]{:target="_blank"} is a completely free vulnerability search engine that is developed under Vulmon Project.
 Since [Vulmon Search][vulmon-search]{:target="_blank"} uses Vulmon vulnerability intelligence infrastructure, it provides detailed information that no other tool can do.
 Vulmon Search aims to give comprehensive vulnerability information through a very simple user interface.
 You can search for any vulnerability related words on Vulmon Search.
 When you open a [vulnerability page][vulmon-search-details]{:target="_blank"}, you can access quite a lot of information about the vulnerability from one page.
 This information includes, but is not limited to, related exploits, GitHub repositories, vendor advisories, user comments and social media trends.

 One of the most important features of Vulmon Search is that it gives vulnerability [trend][vulmon-search-trends]{:target="_blank"} information.
 It is so important for cybersecurity researchers to know which vulnerabilities other cybersecurity researchers talk about.
-For that reason, security researchers should check the trends page of [Vulmon Search][vulmon-search]{:target="_blank"} daily to stay up-to-date.
+For that reason, security researchers should check the [trends page][vulmon-search-trends]{:target="_blank"} of Vulmon Search daily to stay up-to-date.

 Feel free to [contact](mailto:info@vulmon.com) for anything.